 A short, two-question survey quantifies how likely someone is to recommend your company and lets them elaborate on the reason for the score.

 The first question asks users to select a number on a scale, and the follow-up question brings qualitative insight to their customer feedback.
 This second, open-ended question helps you gather practical suggestions to improve your product or service.

 How to use your NPS survey results

-Collecting NPS scores is just part of the puzzle; you’ll need a bit of context to analyze your NPS scores.
-For starters, it helps to track NPS scores over time and look for trends.
+Collecting your NPS is just part of the puzzle; you’ll need a bit of context to analyze your score.
+For starters, it helps to track NPS over time to look for trends, and benchmark your score against both past performance and industry averages.
 How you use the results from each participant also depends on their score.

 NPS scores have three categories: